 “I was one of the few women who just don’t exhibit any of the symptoms like high blood pressure or swelling during pregnancy, but suddenly, I had them all,” said Mandi.
 “We’d been planning a home birth, so we had to change both our plans and our mindset.”

 Baby Samuel came into the world via emergency C-section, weighing 4 pounds, 8 ounces.
 His low birth weight was caused by restricted blood flow to the placenta, which happens with the condition.
-Because he was also unable to maintain blood sugar or body heat, the decision was made to transfer him to the Level II Newborn Intensive Care Unit (NICU) at Baptist Medical Center South where neonatologists could stabilize him, and give him intravenous glucose.
+Because he was also unable to maintain blood sugar or body heat, the decision was made to transfer him to the Level II Neonatal Intensive Care Unit (NICU) at Baptist Medical Center South where neonatologists could stabilize him, and give him intravenous glucose.

 A day later, Samuel was transferred downtown via Kids Kare Mobile ICU to the higher Level III NICU at Wolfson Children’s Hospital, where tests were run to rule out other medical concerns, and make sure his blood sugar was normalizing.
 The team there also worked on getting his weight up, and to help him get on track with feedings.